anugrahsputra/get_wallpaper/README.md

 2. Run `flutter pub get` to fetch the dependencies.
 3. Run `flutter run` to start the application.

+Or simply download the apk on the [Release Page](https://github.com/anugrahsputra/get_wallpaper/releases/tag/v.1.0.0)

 Please note that you might need to set up your own Pexel API keys and endpoints to fetch the wallpaper data.